bestattendance/di/README.md

 # Installation Instructions

+## First: An Important Note about PHPUnit
+PHPUnit is installed locally with Composer for this project.
+If running `phpunit` from the command line results in "No Tests Executed", try running it from the vendor directory thusly: `./vendor/bin/phpunit`.

 ## System Requirements
 *(I usually use Vagrant with Puppet for running and configuring development environments)*
 - PHP version **7.0** or higher installed and running